 How to Fix a Frozen Air Conditioner

-Summer’s coming (as hard as it is to believe right now) and here’s a common scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching their favorite TV show, when they notice that dreadful sound; drip… drip… drip.
-They turn their head to see the dog licking at a puddle that’s gradually forming on the bathroom floor.
-In a flash: Anxiety, stress, and that sinking feeling.
+Summer’s coming (we promise) and here’s a typical scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears awful sound; drip… drip… drip.
+They look over to see the dog licking at a puddle that’s slowly forming on the bathroom floor.
+In a flash: Concern, stress, and that sinking feeling.
 Where did the leak come from?; water heater, leaky toilet, shower, faucet?
-Not necessarily – the air conditioning equipment may be frozen.
-This can occur anywhere, from Birmingham to Timbuktu, regardless of summer heat.
+No – the central air conditioner is frozen solid.
+This can strike anywhere, from the U.S. to Timbuktu, regardless of climate.

 Why Air Conditioners Freeze

-When a central air conditioner freezes up, what actually freezes is the condenser unit’s evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Birmingham area home.
-Usually there are two factors why the evaporator coil may freeze:
+The evaporator coil is the component of a central A/C unit that actually freezes.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your the U.S. area home.
+There are two primary reasons the evaporator coil may freeze:

-Either way, the ending effect is that the air conditioner’s evaporator coil will be unable to properly disperse the heat, and in effect ‘overcools’ itself.
-The result of this super-cooling is condensation (that’s water formation), and over time ice forms from that condensation as it cools below the freezing point.
+Either way, the ending effect is that the air conditioner’s evaporator coil cannot operate to properly transfer heat, and in essence ‘overcools’ itself.
+The result of this super-cooling is condensation (that’s water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C transformed into an old-school icebox.

-• Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
-It is important that the A/C system is completely OFF.
+- Turn the unit completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
+Just make sure the A/C system is completely OFF.

-• Confirm that there is nothing restricting the airflow to the system.
-Replace the furnace or air handler’s filter along with any return air filters.
-Open all the registers completely and confirm that they are not obstructed by furniture or drapes.
+- Do what you can to ensure airflow is not restricted.
+Replace the furnace or air handler’s filter and replace any return air filters.
+Open all the registers completely and verify that they are not impeded by furniture or drapery.

-• Call Norrell Service Experts.
-The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
+- Call Service Experts Heating, Air Conditioning & Plumbing.
+The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can turn into a costly repair.
-When your AC freezes over it can lead to damage to the compressor.
-Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
-Actually, many people are forced to decide between installing a new system or repairing the damaged one.
-If you follow the steps above and quickly call a ACE-certified technician, you have better odds of getting a less expensive job.
+When your unit freezes over it can lead to damage to the compressor.
+Replacing your compressor can cost as much as a downpayment on a new system.
+Actually, many homeowners are forced to decide between installing a new system or repairing the damaged model.
+If you follow the steps above and quickly call a ACE-certified technician, you have better odds of having a less expensive job.

-Your technician will diagnose the situation and how to avoid the issue from happening again.
-If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+Your technician will quickly analyze the problem and how to avoid the issue from happening again.
+If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.